What’s the average cost of a data breach?

 Breaches at organizations with fully deployed security AI and automation cost US$3.05 million less than breaches at organizations with no security AI and automation deployed.
 These companies also experienced on average a 74-day shorter time to identify and contain the breach, known as the breach lifecycle, than those without security AI and automation — 249 days versus 323 days.

 Zero trust is another mechanism that makes the difference.
-The 59% of organizations that don’t deploy a zero trust architecture incur an average of US$1 million in greater breach costs compared to those that do deploy.
+The 59% of organizations that don’t deploy a zero trust architecture incur an average of US$1 million in greater data breach costs compared to those that do deploy.

 Among critical infrastructure organizations, an even higher percentage of 79% doesn’t deploy zero trust.
-These organizations experienced on average US$5.40 million in breach costs, more than US$1 million higher than the global average.
+These organizations experienced on average US$5.40 million in data breach costs, more than US$1 million higher than the global average.

 Having an incident response team and/or plan that was regularly tested led to significant cost savings as well.
-Businesses saw an average of US$2.66 million lower breach costs than organizations without an incident response team or plan.
+Businesses saw an average of US$2.66 million lower data breach costs than organizations without an incident response team or plan.
 The difference of US$3.26 million versus US$5.92 million represents a 58% cost savings.

 44% of organizations implemented extended detection and response (XDR) technologies, which allowed them to save 29 days in response time.
 Specifically, organizations took 275 days to identify and contain a breach with XDR deployed, versus 304 days without XDR deployed.